bradphelan/jasminerice/README.md

 and there are your specs.

----
+### Stylesheets

-For including stylesheets in your specs, Jasminerice uses a spec.css file.
-Create such a file next to the spec.js.coffee file:
+For including stylesheets in your specs, Jasminerice uses `spec/javascripts/spec.css`.

-	spec/javascripts/spec.css

-and in that file, use sprockets directives to include the right css files, e.g.
+Use Sprockets directives to include the right css files:

 	 /*
 	  *= require application
 	 */

----

-Questions:

-	bradphelan@xtargets.com
+### Author

+* Brad Phelan (bradphelan@xtargets.com)